hasibahmed123/Bangla_Interpreter_Project_with_FrontEnd_BackEnd/README.md

-This Project has only 5 mini features for kids so that they get interested in programming from the very young age, But in future I will implement to it more Insha'Allah
+This Project has only 5 mini features for kids so that they get interested in programming from the very young age, But in future I will implement it more Insha'Allah

 ✅Run Through Local Host:
 Run Command: npm install